• Skip to main content

 BONUS CHRISTMAS DECORATING TIP: JUST BECAUSE YOU OWN IT DOESN'T MEAN YOU HAVE TO PUT IT OUT.

-But in the same box I have a bunch of older decorations that I loved at one point but kind of roll my eyes at now.
+If you have decorations that you loved at one point but kind of roll your eyes at now there's no rule that says you HAVE to put them out.
 I used to try to find a place to just stick them but now I realize just because I own them doesn't mean I have to put them out.
-If I don't like them or don't have room for them I either don't put them out or I get rid of them.
+If I don't like them or don't have room for them I either don't put them out that year or I get rid of them.

 MY FINAL BONUS TIP.